ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 Ansible unit tests have advantages and disadvantages.
 It is important to understand these:

 * most unit tests are much faster than most Ansible integration tests.
 * unit tests can be run by developers who don't have access to system which the module (module dependencies aren't required with unit tests)

-There are also plenty of potential disadvantages of unit tests,
+There are also plenty of potential disadvantages of unit tests.
+Unit tests don't normally test actual useful valuable features of software, instead just internal implementation

 * unit tests which test the internal, non visible features of software may make refactoring difficult if those internal features have to change (see also naming in How below)
-* unit tests don't normally test actual useful valuable features of software, instead just
+* even if the internal feature is working correctly it is possible that there will be a problem between the internal code and the actual result delivered to the user

 Normally the Ansible integration tests, which are written in Ansible YAML are a better option for most module tests.
 If those tests already test a feature and run acceptably quickly then there may be little point in providing a unit test as well.

 When (and when not)?
 --------------------

-There are a number of situations where unit tests win out over integration tests  For example testing things which are impossible, slow or very difficult to test with integration tests:
+There are a number of situations where unit tests win out over integration tests For example testing things which are impossible, slow or very difficult to test with integration tests, such as:

 * forcing rare / strange / random situations that can't be forced such as specific network failures an exceptions
 * extensive testing of slow configuration APIs

 Example: